bedops/bedops/docs/content/revision-history.rst

 Released: **TBD**

-* :ref:General
+* General

-  * Applied a workaround to whatever bug was introducted in `Issue 5709 <https://github.com/readthedocs/readthedocs.org/issues/5709>`_ that broke image serving for the document index (front page).
+  * Applied a placeholder workaround to whatever stupid bug was introducted in `Issue 5709 <https://github.com/readthedocs/readthedocs.org/issues/5709>`_ that broke image serving for the document index (front page).

 =================
 Previous versions